 It's usually assumed younger and less experienced drivers are involved in the greatest number of accidents.
 Studies have shown that to be true.

 - Those born between 1981 and 1996 (often termed Millennials) have been identified in taking part more than 50% of all aggressive driving accidents.

-- A generation before millennials (Gen X) took part in only 21% of all crashes involving road rage or aggressive driving.
+- A generation before millennials (Gen X) took part in only 21% of all crashes involving rude gestures or aggressive driving.

 - Lastly, and perhaps unsurprisingly, the generation next to retire (the baby boomers) were involved in the fewest crashes due to reckless behavior (4.2% of all crashes).

-These stats might be due to a misunderstanding in common road etiquette.
-Here are some follow-up facts about road rage by age:
+These stats might be due to a misunderstanding in common road etiquette, often occurring a daily commute.
+Here are some follow-up facts about angry drivers by age:

 Generation Y to Generation Z

 - 20% of millennials have admitted to “slowing down to annoy or educate people who want them to move over.”

 - About 60% of young people believe that the left lane has a specific purpose, and 30% use the left lane to cruise on highways.

 - Anger management issues might be the reason for some accidents: 20% of teenagers report anger issues.